lawiz22/AI-Lawiz-Media-Gen/README.md

 2.  **Select a Tool:** Choose between the various generator tabs, the Library, Extractor Tools, or Video Utilities.
 3.  **Configure & Provide Inputs:**
     -   **Generators:** Upload source media, configure the AI backend (Gemini/ComfyUI), write prompts, and adjust detailed settings in the left-hand panel.
-    -   **Extractor Tools:** Upload a single photo for either the Clothes or Object Extractor, and optionally add descriptive text to improve accuracy.
+    -   **Extractor Tools:** Upload a single photo for the Clothes, Object, or Pose Extractor, and optionally add descriptive text to improve accuracy.
     -   **Video Utilities:** Upload a video to use the frame extractor or an image for the color palette extractor.
 4.  **Generate:** Click the "Generate" or other relevant action button to begin processing.
 5.  **View & Save Results:** Your generated media will appear on the right.
 You can download them, enhance them (for images), save them to your library, or use an image as a new source.